 In an effort to refine the projects listed in the Regional Transportation Plan (RTP), Washington County has agreed to conduct a transportation analysis in the Basalt Creek planning area.
-Work will not commence on this study until all parties have signed the attached agreement, respects local visions.
-Council approval of this agreement, along with the approval of the other jurisdictions, will signify our commitment to continue collaborative efforts to envision the future of the Basalt Creek planning area.
+Work will not commence on this study until all parties have signed the attached agreement.